amita-kapoor/Behavioural-Cloning-SDC/writeup_report.md

 As the base model I used Nvidia model described in the paper [End-to-End Deep Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316v1.pdf).

-The figure below is the model architecture that I used
+The figure below is the model architecture that I intially used
 ![Model summary](architecture.png)

 The model consists of 5 convolutional layers, the first three have kernel size of ```5 x 5``` ensuring a wider look into the input image, and 24, 36, and 48 filters respectively.
 The last two convolutional layers have the kernel size ```3 x 3``` and 64 filters each.
 All the convolutional layers use **Elu** activation function to ensure non-linearity.
 The output of the last convolutional layer is Flattened.
 Next we add fully connected layes to perform the task of regression based on the features extracted by convolutional layers.